Yichangcs/Machine/README.md

 ## Running a Scheme Interpreter in our Register Machine Simulator
-1. The instruction-set of Scheme Interpreter is contained in
+### 1. The instruction-set of Scheme Interpreter is contained in

                 EC-Evaluator-Controller.scm

+### 2. How to run the interpreter in this Register Machine Simulator

 step1. to make a new Machine: